Conventional Uranium Mills

 Finally, the yellowcake is transported to a uranium conversion facility, where it is processed through the stages of the nuclear fuel cycle to produce fuel for use in nuclear power reactors.

-Although mining operations are regulated by the Office of Surface Mining, the U.S. Department of the Interior, and the individual States where the mines are located, the U.S. Nuclear Regulatory Commission (NRC) regulates conventional milling operations under Title 10, Part 40, of the Code of Federal Regulations (10 CFR Part 40), "Domestic Licensing of Source Material."
+Although mining operations are regulated by the Bureau of Land Management, the U.S. Department of the Interior, and the individual States where the mines are located, the U.S. Nuclear Regulatory Commission (NRC) regulates conventional milling operations under Title 10, Part 40, of the Code of Federal Regulations (10 CFR Part 40), "Domestic Licensing of Source Material."
 As defined in that regulation, uranium milling is any activity that produces byproduct material.
 Like Section 11e(2) of the Atomic Energy Act, 10 CFR Part 40 defines byproduct material as "…the tailings or wastes produced by the extraction or concentration of uranium or thorium from any ore processed primarily for its source material content."
 However, 10 CFR Part 40 expands upon this definition by adding, "…including discrete surface wastes resulting from uranium solution extraction processes."
 In situ recovery facilities perform uranium milling under this expanded definition.

 At the heart of the NRC's regulatory definition of uranium milling, is the concept of the mill tailings produced by the extraction and concentration of uranium.
 Mill tailings are the fine-grained, sandy waste byproduct material that remains after the milling process has extracted and concentrated the uranium from the ore.
 Mill tailings are typically created in slurry form during processing, and are then deposited in an impoundment or "mill tailings pile," which must be carefully regulated, monitored, and controlled.
 This is because the mill tailings contain the heavy metal ore constituents, as well as a residual amount of radium, which is produced during the radioactive decay of uranium.
 The radium, in turn, decays to produce a radioactive gas, known as radon, which may then be released to the environment.
 Because this radon is a radioactive gas, which may be inhaled and deposited in the respiratory tract, some researchers have suggested that its presence in confined areas (such as mines or homes) may be associated with an increased risk of lung cancer.
 (For additional information, see Uranium Mill Tailings and the Backgrounder on Uranium Mill Tailings.)